Mediterranean Studies Association

 DESCRIPTION OF GRANT

 The Mediterranean Studies Association Grant for International Interdisciplinary Programs supports the international development of interdisciplinary programs in the field of Mediterranean studies.
-The grant supports teaching faculty from the humanities, arts and humanistic social sciences who are cooperating internationally to develop and institute interdisciplinary programs or courses.
+The grant supports teaching faculty from the humanities, arts and allied social sciences who are cooperating internationally to develop and institute programs or courses that will enhance the student experience of interdisciplinarity.
 The total amount of the grant is USD 5000.
-Applications for the 2023 award are due on December 31, 2022.
-Recipients of the award will be announced at the Annual Mediterranean Studies Association Congress in May 2023.
+Applications for the 2024 award are due on December 31, 2023.
+Recipients of the award will be announced at the Annual Mediterranean Studies Association congress in May 2024.

 PURPOSE OF GRANT